WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/emails-and-key-milestones.md

 To find out actual dates for your intake, go to [the Student intake dates page](intake_dates).

 1. Share practice presentation,
-2. Finalise the onboarding page on the wiki,
-3. Practice presentation in the weekly project meeting, and
+2. Practice presentation in the weekly project meeting, and
-4. Submit one page summary report.
+3. Submit a pull request for the summary report.

 ## Last week